michaelbaluja/PyCurator/README.md

 #### Benchmarking

-[table of time to search for ~100, 1k, 10k, 100k results from repos]
+[table of time to search for ~1k results from repos]

 ### Dependencies
 - bs4
-- flatten_json
 - kaggle
 - openml
 - pandas